Dow notches record point surge in dramatic rebound

 The head of the U.S. Federal Reserve faces no risk of losing his job and President Donald Trump is happy with his Treasury secretary, White House economic adviser Kevin Hassett said in an apparent attempt to calm Wall Street nerves.

-The most recent decline in stocks followed the Fed's policy meeting last week, when the U.S. central bank raised interest rates again and Fed Chairman Jerome Powell did not soften his tone about the outlook for further financial tightening to the degree investors had hoped.
+The most recent decline in stocks followed the Fed's policy meeting last week when the U.S. central bank raised interest rates again, and Fed Chairman Jerome Powell did not soften his tone about the outlook for further financial tightening to the degree investors had hoped.

 "I think the market is realizing that the Fed is open to being more flexible," Ewing said.